-to adopt them for the purpose of the scheme.
+In setting performance targets for these parameters in the STPIS, the AER will have regard to targets currently set by the ESCV in its EDPR but notes that it is not bound to adopt them for the purpose of the scheme.
 In determining the targets the AER will also have regard to a DNSP's average performance over the current regulatory control period and any minimum service standards that a DNSP is required to comply with.

-4.4.3.3 The past performance of the distribution network
+4.6.3.3 The past performance of the distribution network